mouseandthebillionaire/RAGE/relatedWork.md

 ### Schoffelen, J. et al. "Making and reflecting via Playful Design Representations," 2013

 Initially excited about this from a teaching point-of-view, but I think that their proposals and take-aways miss the mark (especially when you consider the MDM framework as a code-design based solution to this problem that works rather well).
 Perhaps the age of the essay is playing a part here, but coming from a teaching background, getting students to reflect via design journaling doesn't seem as difficult as it is presented here.

+## Medina-Gray, E. "Interacting with Soundscapes: Music, Sound Effects and Dialogue in Video Games," 2021

+_"An even broader consideration of gameplay soundscapes would also include sounds produced within a player’s physical environment,"_ (177) immediately becomes an object of more interest than what the chapter proposes...

 ## Sengers, P. et al. "Reflective Design," 2005